Hours and prices

 Private guided tours can be booked during or outside opening times, and can be followed up with a reception if you wish.
 We are happy to discuss this with you.
 Register for a private tour plus reception at least two weeks prior to your desired date.

-From the beginning of the 2017 fall term we are also offering tours specifically tailored to school classes at a reduced all-in rate.
+We are also offering tours specifically tailored to school classes at a reduced all-in rate.
 Contact us for a tailored quote.